lukasbach/publish-fast/README.md

 You can also define a template to which the release notes will be reset after the release instead of clearing it.
 Use the option `--release-notes-template release-notes-template.md` to do that.

+## Github Token

+If uploading a github release is enabled, the tool needs a valid Github Auth token.
+If you run the tool on your dev machine, the easiest way is to install the [gh cli](https://cli.github.com/) and run `gh auth login` to create a token.
+Then, the tool will automatically use that token.

+If you do not want to install the Github CLI, you can pass the token via the `--github-token` option.
+Alternatively, the tool will interactively ask for the token when run.

 ## How to use

 You can install `publish-fast` as dependency to your project,